+Going to detox is the vital first step towards recovery.
 There are a total of 54 different drug and alcohol detox centers in Georgia according to the most recent SAMSHA research study of treatment facilities.
 Of these detox facilities, 19 provide residential inpatient detox.
-Which Atlanta detox center should you choose?

 Do I Need To Go To Detox?